Ireland's first fully-automated online pet microchip service

 Should you keep a stray?

 Always make an effort to contact the owner first.
-If you put the animal into the hands of an animal welfare organisation, you can tell them that you would be interesting in housing it if the owner is not traced.
-Many strays are put down because they have no home to go to, so the animal welfare people will be happy to find a suitable caring home for any unwanted pet.
+If you put the animal into the hands of an animal welfare organisation, you can tell them that you would be interested in housing it if the owner is not traced.
+Many strays are put down because they have no home to go to, so the animal welfare people will be happy to find a suitable caring home.

 Link opens in a separate window